Dolomites, Great Circle Route

 Breathtaking scenery and brilliant paths nestled in this enclave of the Italian Alps

-The dramatic and distinctive landscape of the Dolomites beckons hikers from all over.
-Their pale colored majestic spire peaks, high passes, labyrinth rock areas, mirror lakes, and an excellent network of well-maintained trails with an abundance of Refugios are a hikers oasis.
-The Dolomites are a mountain range in the northern Italian Alps.
+The Dolomites are a mountain range in the northern Italian Alps and their dramatic and distinctive landscape beckon hikers from all over.
+Their pale colored majestic spire peaks, high passes, labyrinth rock areas, mirror lakes, and an excellent network of well-maintained trails with an abundance of Rifugios, are a hikers oasis.
 They are breathtaking with magnificent views, massive rock towers and green valleys flecked with many varieties of wildflowers, often with brilliant deep hues that you do not find elsewhere.
-There are many national and regional parks in the area offering superb hiking trails.
-The region is still scattered with abandoned World War I bunkers and fortifications and there are many open-air war museums, including those at Cinque Torri and Mount Lagazuoi, making for a fascinating history lesson.
+There are several national and regional parks in the area offering superb hiking trails.
+The region is still scattered with abandoned World War I bunkers and fortifications and there are many open-air war museums, making for a fascinating history lesson.

 Join us in exploring the rugged and wild beauty of these mountains – the splendor of the spires, the high mountain meadows, spectacular ridges and always exhilarating views.
 We walk five days and have a free day to do as you please from our center base in the Val di Fassa Valley in Northern Italy.

 Accommodations & Meals

 We are based in Vigo di Fassa, a small village in Northern Italy where we will stay in the Hotel Al Piccolo, a family run three star superior hotel located a short walk from the village center.
 All rooms are en-suite and include a television, hairdryer, telephone, and the usual amenities.
 The hotel also has a wellness center with a sauna and small gym, table tennis, bar and lounge, and restaurant.
 Wi-Fi is available throughout the hotel.